mohammad-ali021/number-to-words/README.md

 # number-to-word
-Number to word is a helper function for codeigniter and laravel to convert number to words in English, Persian and Pashto.
+Number to words is a helper function for codeigniter and laravel to convert number to words in English, Persian and Pashto.

 steps:

-  1: move function_helper.php to your helpers directory
+  1: Move function_helper.php to your helpers directory

-  2: load the function helper in your controller or view
+  2: Load the function helper in your controller or view

-  3: simply call change_number_to_words(Number,Language)
+  3: Simply call change_number_to_words(Number,Language)

     Language: